 - Higher pay means attracting higher quality cleaners

 - Higher pay means cleaners perform higher-quality cleaning jobs

 Of course, customers generally like knowing that their cleaners are getting a fair wage, and are working harder to make their home clean as a result.

 So the question is, how much do Web 2.0 companies pay their maids?

 We can’t speak for other companies, and because we pay by the job, a more efficient maid team will earn a higher effective hourly rate.
 However, our average maid team will make just over $20 an hour.
 As a result, Companion Maids has been able to hire some amazing maid teams, and our customers are pretty happy.

-But that’s besides the point.
-The point is that your typical full time maid cannot make enough money to pay their bills.
+But that’s beside the point.
+The point is that your typical full-time maid cannot make enough money to pay their bills.
 And this is a problem.
-We need to focus on providing a means for making maid services valuable again, so that when people pay to get their house cleaned, it’s a win/win situation for all.
+We need to focus on providing a means for making maid services valuable again so that when people pay to get their house cleaned, it’s a win/win situation for all.